Unemployment Insurance in Japan, Explained

 The government later replaced that law with the current Employment Insurance Act in 1974 to keep in step with rapidly changing social and economic environments.

-Today, unemployment insurance covers employee benefits for unemployment, parental leave, caregiving, employment at old age, and employer subsidies such as benefits received for hiring single mothers, senior citizens, and the disabled.
+Today, unemployment insurance covers unemployment benefits, parental leave, caregiving, employment at old age, and employer subsidies such as benefits received for hiring single mothers, senior citizens, and the disabled.

 The current government-managed unemployment insurance is paid for by the employer and the employee, with the scales tipped toward employers paying a higher percentage of the monthly premium.